fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 If you select **Add one to many phone numbers**, type or paste the phone numbers you wish to upload in the text field.

+If you are adding more than one phone number to this list, separate each number with a comma or a new line.

 #### Add phone number range

 If you select **Add phone number range**, type or paste the starting and ending numbers of your range in the respective text fields.